11 Tips on How to End a Client Relationship

 • Be open.
 Some people don’t realize they’re being difficult.
 Leave room for possible discussion to work out issues.

 • Be fair.
-Don’t a client stuck with an unfinished project.
+Don’t leave a client stuck with an unfinished project.
 Offer to complete the work.

 • Be reasonable.
 Leaving a client scrambling to make up for your loss isn’t nice.
 Give notice, if you can.